kubernetes-retired/kubefed/docs/userguide.md

 }]'
 ```
 This example is for cluster scoped federation deployment.
 For namespaced federation deployment,
-you can patch role `federation-role` in the federation namespace instead.
+you can patch role `federation-role` in the kubefed namespace instead.

 ## Disabling federation of an API type